levigroker/iOSContinuousIntegration/README.md

 	DEBUG=0 \
 	APP_NAME="Foo" \
 	KEYCHAIN_PASSWORD="supersecret" \
+	DEV_USER="levi" \
+	DEV_PASSWORD="devsecret" \
 	JENKINS_USER="levi" \
 	JENKINS_API_TOKEN="somereallylonggoop" \
 	TF_API_TOKEN="otherreallylonggoop" \
 	TF_TEAM_TOKEN="evenlongergoop" \
 	/bin/sh Foo/Foo/jenkins/build.sh

+`DEV_USER` and `DEV_PASSWORD` are the credentials for the Apple Developer account which contains the desired distribution mobileprovision.
+If not supplied, the script will assume [cupertino](https://github.com/mattt/cupertino) has the needed credentials in the keychain already.

 To figure out your `JENKINS_API_TOKEN` visit the [Jenkins Wiki](https://wiki.jenkins-ci.org/display/JENKINS/Authenticating+scripted+clients)

 The `build.sh` script is configured (by default) to assume your `origin/master` branch will be deployed to a [TestFlight](http:/testflightapp.com) distribution list named `Internal Release` and any other branch to a distribution list named `Development`.

+NOTE: You may want to specify the shell which Jenkins uses so sensitive information in your configuration is not output to the Jenkins log.
+To do this, simply add `#!/bin/sh -e` as the first line of the "Execute Shell" script.
+This will replace the default of `#!/bin/sh -ex` (note the 'x') which prints out all evaluations.

 #### Licence